Aura Identity Theft Protection Review

 Signing up for Aura

-It’s only at this point that you’re asked to enter your credit card information.
+It’s only at this point that you’re asked to pick your payment method: credit/debit card or PayPal.
 You’ve got a couple of choices in terms of payment plans.
 If you’re sure Aura is the right protection service for you, you can purchase an annual plan.
-That saves you some money in the long run, $36 a year with the Individual Plan and $216 a year with the Family Plan.
+That saves you some money in the long run.
 Of course, it means paying the full price upfront, and that’s not for everyone.
 In addition, paying one month at a time allows you to test out the service and get comfortable with it before making a long-term commitment.

 Once you’ve purchased your plan, you’ll move on to the easy setup process.